ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Only one
+A) None

-B) Exactly two
+B) Only one

 C) Multiple lines from different directions

-D) None
+D) Exactly two

 ---

-Multiple lines from different directions
+C) Multiple lines from different directions

 ///